CRICKET IS BACK - SECA fixture released with seniors kicking off Sat Nov 13*

 Washington Park Cricket Club has adopted Australian Cricket's policy for Safeguarding children and young people.This is a national policy adopted by all state and territory cricket associations and clubs.
 Our aim is to provide a safe and nurturing environment for all children and young people.

+The Australian Cricket’s policy for is a national policy adopted by all state and territory cricket associations and clubs.
 In compliance with our responsibilities under this policy we make available for download the following documents:

 All documents are in Portable Document Format (PDF).